Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} increasing integration of distributed energy resources (DER) and flexible consumers makes active distribution networks (ADNs) natural providers of flexibility services \cite{Eid2016,Chowdhury2009}.
-Such services can be utilised within distribution networks or traded between distribution system operators (DSOs) and transmission system operators (TSOs).
+Such services can be utilised within distribution networks, as well as aggregated and traded between distribution system operators (DSOs) and transmission system operators (TSOs).
 In this regard, multiple TSO-DSO coordination schemes and flexibility market designs have been proposed to enable flexible power trading between distribution and transmission systems \cite{Gerard2018,Vicente-Pastor2019,Schittekatte2020,LeCadre2019,Givisiez2020}.
-It is pivotal for the TSO-DSO coordination to estimate the range of feasible flexible power exchanges through the TSO/DSO interface.
-Therefore, in recent years, much research effort has been devoted to modeling the aggregated flexibility at the TSO/DSO interface as sets of the network feasible operating points in the P-Q space.
+More specifically, in recent years, significant research efforts have been devoted to modelling the aggregated flexibility at a selected location (e.g., TSO-DSO interface) as sets of feasible operating points in the P-Q space \cite{Heleno2015,Silva2018,Contreras2018,Capitanescu2018,Riaz2021,Stankovic2020,Kalantar-Neyestanaki2020,Tan2020}.
 Such sets are known as flexibility P-Q areas, flexible power capability charts, or nodal operating envelopes.
-The early studies, such as \cite{Heleno2015,Silva2018,Contreras2018,Capitanescu2018}, focused on the flexibility area boundary approximation by sequentially solving optimal power flow (OPF) optimisation models.
-A thorough comparison of such models and approximation methods is given in \cite{Lopez2021,Bolfek2021,Contreras2021}.
-Later research, e.g., \cite{Stankovic2020,Kalantar-Neyestanaki2020,Tan2020}, introduced more advanced models for ADNs flexibility area estimation, including stochastic and robust optimisation models.
+A thorough comparison of models and approximation methods for aggregated flexibility estimation is given in \cite{Lopez2021,Bolfek2021,Contreras2021}.